-Live-streamed remote 30 minutes recording sessions.
+Live-streamed remote 30 or 45 minutes recording sessions.

 Musiversal provides remote recording sessions which are delivered by our employed session musicians.
 Every session is held over livestream, using Zoom for the visual feed and Audiomovers for a high quality audio feed.